thnguyenf5/GetMetotheCluster/Readme.md

 cd /home/user01
 ```
 ## Worker_Nodes_Initialization
-> During this section, you will initialize add the worker nodes to K8's cluster.
+> During this section, you will add the worker nodes to K8's cluster.
 1. Log into k8sworker01.f5.local via UDF web shell
 2. As root user, add the worker node to the cluster using the output from K8s init command.
-3. Sample code - This will NOT be the same that you will enter
+3. Sample command - This will NOT be the same command that you will enter
 ```shell
 kubeadm join k8scontrol01.f5.local:6443 --token 4fpx9j.rum6ldoc63t3p0gy \
         --discovery-token-ca-cert-hash sha256:5990a4cb02eea640c88b3c764bd452b932d1228380f22368bc48eff439cd7469